 The campus is always improving.
-The renovation and expansion of the athletic centre is currently under way, and a recent addition is the enormous bronzed statue of a gryphon at the university’s main entrance at the corner of Stone Road and Gordon Street.
+The athletic centre has been renovated and expanded, and a recent addition is the enormous bronzed statue of a gryphon at the university’s main entrance at the corner of Stone Road and Gordon Street.

 The city of Guelph is a picturesque mix of the old and the new.
 By day, the streets exude all the charm of a (not-so-sleepy) small town; by night, Guelph is just as lively as one would expect of any university town.
 From the relaxing atmosphere of the many unique cafés downtown to the excitement of the Saturday morning farmers’ market or funk night at the Albion Hotel, there is never a dull moment.
 The fact that everything around town is easily accessible via bus sweetens the deal.